sirius93/cayman-theme-custom/README.md

 ## Usage

-To use the Cayman theme:
+To use the Custom Cayman theme:

 1. Add the following to your site's `_config.yml`: